Hiwonder-docs/ROS-Robot-Control-Board/source/docs/3_RosRobot_Controller_Program_Analysis.md

 Parameter 4: higher 8 bits of maximum angle, range 0~1000

 And the minimum angle value should always be less than the maximum angle value.
 The command is sent to the servo, and the rotation angle of the servo will be limited between the minimum and maximum angle.
-And the angle limit value supports ‘**power-down save**’ .
+And the angle limit value supports ‘**power-down save**' .

 **13\.
 Command name: SERVO_ANGLE_LIMIT_READ Command value: 21 Length: 3**